 Kate joined Theatre Royal Bath in the late 1990s, working as a freelance education officer, and then, later, as head of education.
 This was an formulative time.
 Discussions were taking place over a fundraising campaign for the education programme.
-Danny Moir, the director of TRB, asked Kate to think of a strategy for fundraising.I Wish I Was a Mountain by Toby Thompson, an interpretation of a Herman Hesse story, is at the egg from 21 to 30 September.
+Danny Moir, the director of TRB, asked Kate to think of a strategy for fundraising.I Wish I Was a Mountain by Toby Thompson, an interpretation of a Herman Hesse story, showed at the egg in 2018.
 Photo by Jack Offord

 “It was a beautiful moment for me,” Kate says.
 “Because at the time what is now the egg was still Robins Cinema, and we knew that as soon as the multiplex opened this would no longer be a cinema.
 So I said, ‘Probably the best thing to do would be to buy the cinema next door and turn it into a dedicated theatre for children and young people’.
 And they said ‘Why would you do that?’
 And I gave them all the reasons.”

 Where did this passionate conviction come from?
 “What has always driven me is a young person’s experience of going to the theatre and watching a play.
 And I am still fascinated by this, what I think is a very intimate and private experience.
 You experience theatre in a collective way, but you have this private dialogue.”